 - Keep pets leashed

 Hilton Falls Conservation Area is located at 4985 Campbellville Road in Milton.
-It is a part of Conservation Halton and is currently open from 9:00am to 9:00pm seven days a week.
-If you have a Conservation Halton parks membership, it’s free.
-If you don’t, it’s $9.50 for adults, $7.50 for seniors, $6.50 for children and free for those under 5.
-You can pre-book your visit here.
+It is a part of Conservation Halton and is currently open from 9:00 am to 9:00 pm seven days a week.
+If you have a Conservation Halton Parks membership, it’s free.
+If you don’t, it’s $12 + HST for adults, $9.75 + HST for seniors, $8.75 + HST for children and free for those under 5.
+Reservations are recommended though not required.